joseph-liew/Diverse-Assign/tech_abstract/README.md

 Firstly, the given constraint (prohibition against homogeneity) is only applied within a domain.
 AC3’s comparison between pairs of domains adds a duplicate process for each domain.
 Evaluating the duplicate process increases the time, while tracking another set of elements for the duplicate adds space complexity.

 Secondly, unclosed AC3 swap-search has a lower time complexity than AC3 in this problem.
-Unclosed AC3 is O(</em>2 <sub>n</sub>C<sub>2</sub></em>) v.s.
+Unclosed AC3 is O(<em>2 <sub>n</sub>C<sub>2</sub></em>) v.s.
 AC3’s O(<em><sub>n</sub>C<sub>n / no. of groups</sub></em>).
 This has to do with diversity being a function of both the variety of attributes in a feature as well as the attribute’s proportion to the population.
 In both algorithms, as the composition of a domain changes with each allocation or assignment, diversity for the entire domain must re-calculated.
 This means that any node backtracking in AC3 has to be revisited and tested to check for the change in diversity.

 In contrast, for unclosed AC3, the number of changes is determined by the number of pairs to swap.
 The swap is always 2 pairs of elements, across the population.
 (O(<em>2<sub>n</sub>C<sub>2</sub></em>).)

 Note, in *Diverse-Assign*, prior to unclosed AC3, the initial provisional assignments are pre-sorted to remove homogenous features in any group.
 This prevents unclosed AC3 inheriting elements in a group with homogenous features, triggering a search restart.
 While pre-sorting adds time complexity, it halves unclosed AC3’s time complexity, by avoiding a restart.
 In *Diverse-Assign*, pre-sort is a simple reshuffle until the constraint is satisfied.
-Even with reshuffling, for large problems, unclosed AC3’s is still smaller than AC3’s O(<em>n C n / no. of groups </sub></em>).
+Even with reshuffling, for large problems, unclosed AC3’s is still smaller than AC3’s O(<em><sub>n</sub>C<sub>n / no. of groups</sub></em>)).

 #### Unclosed AC3 supports constraint relaxation
 Unclosed AC3 can be used with optimisation to support a relaxed constraint.
 This relaxation is useful when there is one or more extremely features that are over-dominated by an attribute.
 The relax constraint is that features can be homogenous in group, but minimised element dominance in any feature.